 Lower 4 and Upper 4 provide a firm introduction to the subject and what we expect of a Norwich School mathematician.
 Our aim during these two crucial years is to develop numerical and algebraic skills through a variety of methods, while providing an introduction to linking different mathematical ideas to solve non-routine problems.

-Broadly speaking, learning follows the Mathematics Enrichment Programme (MEP), although the material we teach is not wholly restricted to that covered within the scheme.
+Broadly speaking, technique development follows the Mathematics Enrichment Programme (MEP), these being developed through application to other problems.
+Note that the material we teach is not wholly restricted to that covered within the scheme.

-From September 2017, pupils will follow the Edexcel A-Level Mathematics course (9MA0).
+Pupils follow the Edexcel A level Mathematics course (9MA0).
 The new linear course is an integrated two-year programme of study that develops concepts in number, algebra and geometry (Pure Mathematics) and in Statistics and Mechanics.

-Further Mathematics is offered alongside Mathematics; we teach the full A-Level Mathematics course in the Lower 6th and the full A Level Further Mathematics course in the Upper 6th.
-A decision on the exam board of choice will be taken during the 2017-18 academic year.
+Further Mathematics (Edexcel 9FM0) is offered alongside Mathematics; we teach the full A level Mathematics course in the Lower 6th and the full A level Further Mathematics course in the Upper 6th.
+In addition to the Core Pure mandatory options, we offer Further Statistics and Further Mechanics options for examination.